koliseoapi/alt-ng/doc/0-Alt.md

 # Creating instances of Alt

-Though a common practice for its convenience, you are not forced to settle for traditional singleton instances with alt.
+Though a common practice for its convenience, you are not forced to settle for traditional singleton instances with `alt-ng`.
 You can create separate instances of the Alt class and then inject these into your view via contexts or dependency injection.
 This approach is particularly interesting for the server side, where each request can carry its own instance.

 ```js
 import Alt from 'alt-ng';